Best Foot Forward

-We've put together training schedules for beginners, intermediates and experiences walkers to make sure you are fully prepared for your challenge.
+We've put together training schedules for beginners, intermediates and experienced walkers to make sure you are fully prepared by 25th May to take on the Salisbury Plain challenge.

 Beginners' training schedule

 To help you get started we’ve got a beginners' 10 week walking plan.

 This takes you onto walking for 60-70 minutes that will equate to about 4 to 5 miles.
 Following this schedule gradually increase the time of your longest walk to 90 minutes (6 miles) and if you then feel ready you could progress to the intermediate plan.